chasecassels/grid-stress/README.md

 ---

-## Installation

-### 1. Ingest NYC Weather Data from Open Science Foundation API into an SQLite database.
+### Ingest NYC Weather Data from Open Science Foundation API into an SQLite database.

 Create an empty database and run the data extraction scripts: